Mercedes-AMG Project One hypercar now testing on public roads

-We've seen the outside of it, and we've been up close and personal with the stuff that lies underneath its skin.
+We've seen the outside of it, and we've been up close and personal with the stuff that lies beneath its skin.
 Yet, the Mercedes-AMG Project One still isn't ready for production -- but now, it's one step closer.

-Mercedes-AMG is now testing prototypes of the Project One on public roads in and around Great Britain.
+Mercedes-AMG is now testing prototypes of the Project One on public roads around the UK.
 The automaker has already spent hundreds of hours developing the car digitally, and it's undergone real-world tests on the dyno, which replicated some harsh on-track conditions.

 Now, its prototypes are rolling around a test track in England and finally making their way to public roads.
 It's not exactly easy to disguise this car, especially considering the engine is spitting out Formula 1 noises, which are more aggressive than even the gnarliest hypercars.